Vicki Gardiner

-Dr. Vicki Gardiner FRACI CChem CompIEAust is the current General Manager of the Tasmania Division of Engineers Australia.
+Vicki Gardiner is an Australian scientist who is the general manager of the Tasmania Division of Engineers Australia.

 Education

 Graduating with a BSc (Hons), Gardiner went on to do her PhD in Synthetic Chemistry at Monash University from 1994-1997.
 In 2005, she also attained a Graduate Certificate in Management, specialising in Project Management, from the University of New England (AU).

 Career

 After graduating with a PhD from Monash University, Gardiner attained Post-Doctoral positions at both the University of Southampton and University of New South Wales.
 From 2000-2004, Gardiner was an Australian Research Council (ARC) Post-Doctoral Fellow and lecturer at the University of Tasmania.

 Following on from her time spent in academia, Gardiner moved to industry, and attained a position as Customer Service Manager at AusIndustry (Department of Innovation, Industry, Science and Research).
 Her capacity in this role involved promoting innovation in new product, process and service development.
 Gaining three years of experience in this field, Gardiner then transferred to the biotechnology company Marinova.
 As operations manager at Marinova, she was involved in research and development activities, supply chain management and various business development areas.

-In 2013, Engineers Australia announced that Gardiner had accepted a position as the new General Manager of their Tasmania Division, where she currently still works.
+In 2013, Engineers Australia announced that Gardiner had accepted a position as the new general manager of their Tasmania Division, where she currently still works.